 Want to live the high life?
 Here are seven private jets you should consider investing in

-We’ve previously written about jet card memberships and what one should take note of prior to purchasing a jet, which makes an overview of flagship jets to consider rather appropriate.
+With the recent virus outbreak, multiple jet operators have seen a spike in requests from affluent passengers looking to charter planes.
+But the surge in demand, coupled with recent travel bans, means that many customers are being turned away.
+Perhaps there’s no better time than now to purchase a private jet then.
 There are less than 10 companies in the world specialising in private aircraft including commercial airliners Airbus and Boeing, both of which are able to convert their aircraft into bizliners.
-And when it boils down to efficiency – time is money – which means the less pit stops for refuelling, the better.
+And when it boils down to efficiency – time is money – which means the fewer pit stops for refuelling, the better.

 How much: US$110.6 million (S$150 million)